Exploring Context-aware and LLM-driven Locomotion for Immersive Virtual Reality: Discussion

-The LLM-driven method, which enables instant transport to target locations, caused lower nausea and vestibular discomfort scores than voice-based steering, though the differences were not statistically significant.
-This aligns with prior work showing that continuous motion is more likely to induce cybersickness~\cite{biswas2024you}.
-Although all participants reached the same targets, those using teleportation completed the task much faster, resulting in significantly less exposure to the virtual environment—nearly four times shorter than other conditions.
-This reduced duration likely contributed to the lower overall cybersickness scores in the teleportation condition.
-Interestingly, the pattern reversed for oculomotor discomfort, with voice-based steering scoring slightly lower, suggesting that continuous movement may strain the visual system less than abrupt position changes.
+The LLM-driven method, which enables instant transport to target locations, showed descriptively lower nausea and vestibular discomfort, but we found no evidence of differences in CSQ-VR scores across conditions.
+This aligns with prior work suggesting that locomotion techniques involving continuous visual motion can increase cybersickness risk, whereas instant teleportation can reduce sensory conflict by avoiding the visual transition between locations~\cite{bozgeyikli2016point,mayor2019comparative,biswas2024you}.
+Although all participants reached the same targets, those using teleportation completed the task much faster, resulting in substantially less exposure to the virtual environment---nearly three times shorter than the other conditions.
+This reduced exposure duration likely contributed to the lower overall cybersickness scores in the teleportation condition, consistent with prior findings that cybersickness severity can increase with longer VR exposure~\cite{biswas2024you}.
+Interestingly, the pattern reversed descriptively for oculomotor discomfort, with voice-based steering scoring slightly lower.
+This may indicate that abrupt viewpoint changes in teleportation affect oculomotor symptoms differently from nausea or vestibular discomfort, although no significant differences were observed.